NCAR/i-wrf/docs/Users_Guide/lulcinstructions.rst

 Run WPS and WRF Manually
 ========================

 The instructions below will run WPS and WRF manually.
 It runs WPS and WRF and simulate the weather between 12:00, July 3 2017 to 15:00, July 3 2017, just a window of three hours over the Dallas-Fort Worth area.
 This simulation will take about 7 hours to run.
-If you would like to try the full simulation (between 12:00, July 3 2017 to 00:00, July 5 2017), read :ref:`Full Simulation`.
+If you would like to try the full simulation (between 12:00, July 3 2017 to 00:00, July 5 2017), read "Start WPS and WRF with a Script (Full Simulation)" Below.

 You are ready to run the Docker container that will perform the simulation.
 First, make sure you are in a screen session.
 The command below starts the container and provides a shell prompt.
 From there, we will run each command one by one::